 Note From Mommypotamus: Today the Potami clan is on the road – we’re headed to the BEACH!
 Camp fire cookouts on the sand here we come.
 (You can follow our adventures here.)
-While we’re away, Kelli from Happy Healthnut is sharing her recipe for “fancy fake out” pork tenderloin – it’s the perfect way to kick off the fall season.
-Also, I recommend that you check out her note on new USDA recommendations for cooking pork in the instructions . . . very good info.
+While we’re away, Kelli Fras from Happy Healthnut is sharing her recipe for “fake fancy” pork tenderloin – it’s the perfect way to kick off the fall season.
+Also, I recommend that you check out her note on new USDA recommendations for cooking pork in the instructions.
 Thank you for stopping by today, Kelli!

 Every year around this time, the leaves begin to change, the air gets crisp in the morning, and I start to feel the urge to break out the cable-knit sweaters, brew up a chai tea latte, and hit up the apple orchard down the street.
 Ahhhh fall in Michigan!
 There is no better time of year!
 I know that autumn brings beauty to many parts of the country, but as a mid-western girl, I have to say, I’m partial to my Michigan falls.

-As a child, one of my favorite fall meals was a good ole’ porkchopsh and appleshaushe (insert obligatory Humphrey Bogart impression).
+As a child, one of my favorite fall meals was a good ole’ “pork chopsh and appleshaushe” (insert obligatory Humphrey Bogart impression).
 It’s a classic fall dish, and it was my grandmother’s specialty.
 But one of my great pleasures in life is taking old, tired classics (delicious, but tired) and putting my own spin on them to make them modern and fresh.
 Enter mustard and thyme rubbed pork tenderloin with apple and fennel saute!
 That’s right, folks.
-It’s not your mama’s pork tenderloin recipe.
+It’s not your mama’s (or grandmama’s) pork chops and applesauce.

-This recipe is what I lovingly refer to as a “fancy fake-out”
+This roasted pork tenderloin recipe is what I lovingly refer to as a “fake fancy”

 It sounds all kinds of fancy-schmancy and complicated to make, but it’s actually really simple to prepare.
 In fact, it is delicious and elegant enough to serve for company, yet it’s quick and easy enough to prepare for any weeknight meal.
 With a little bit of preparation, you can have this scrumptious meal on the table in under thirty minutes.